danteluber/computing_flag_Dressian/README.md

 # computing_flag_Dressian
 We compute the 4 step flag Dressian, and its positive part, using the main results of the paper "Generalized Permutahedra and Positive Flag Dresians".
-Note: We are in fact computing an embedding of the flag Dressian as the support of the subfan of the secondary fan that induces subdivisions of the 3 dimensional permutahedron into generalized permutahedra.
+Note: We are in fact computing an embedding of the flag Dressian as a subset of the secondary fan of the 3 dimensional permutahedron.
+The support of the fan we are computing is the same as the subfan of the secondary fan that corresponds to permutahedral subdivisions.
+However, the fan structure is in fact coarser.

 Description of repository contents: